Skip to main content

 1. The convex/ directory: This is the home for your query and mutation functions.

-2. convex.json: This is the main configuration for your Convex project.
-It includes a randomly assigned URL for the project in production.
+2. .env.local with CONVEX_DEPLOYMENT variable: This is the main configuration for your Convex project.
+It is the name of your development deployment.

 Recreate project configuration